George VI of Imereti

-George VII (გიორგი VII; alternatively known as George VI) (died February 22, 1720), of the Bagrationi dynasty, was king (mepe) of Imereti (western Georgia) in the periods of 1707–11, 1712–13, 1713–16, and 1719–1720.
+George VI (გიორგი VII; alternatively known as George VII; died 27 February 1720), of the Bagrationi dynasty, was king (mepe) of Imereti (western Georgia) in the periods of 1703–1711, 1712–1713, 1714–1716, and 1719–1720.

 Reign

-An illegitimate son of Alexander IV of Imereti and Princess Nino Gurieli (according to Cyril Toumanoff).
-George was declared, with the approval of the Ottoman government, a rightful king of Imereti by the loyal party of nobles in 1702, though it was not until 1707 that he was able to wrest the crown from the usurper Giorgi-Malakia Abashidze (George VI).
+George was a illegitimate son of Alexander IV of Imereti.
+In 1703, George VI was crowned king with Ottoman support.
+However, Imereti was effectively governed by Giorgi-Malakia Abashidze, who, according to the established tradition in Georgian historiography, is regarded as George V. George VI was supported by the royal house of Kartli and a large part of the Imeretian nobility.
+In 1707, George VI defeated Abashidze and temporarily consolidated his rule.
 In October 1711, a noble revolt deposed him in favor of Mamia III Gurieli who forced George to retire to Kartli, eastern Georgia.
 Later, with the support of the Turkish pasha of Akhaltsikhe, he defeated Mamia at the Battle of Chkhara in June 1712.
 Deposed again in November 1713, George resumed the throne upon Mamia's death in January 1714, only to be forced, in 1716, by the rebellious nobles led by Prince Bejan Dadiani into exile to Constantinople.
 George succeeded in garnering the Ottoman support, and regained the crown in 1719.

 Yet, his reign proved to be short-lived; in February 1720, he was assassinated by the plotters led by Prince Simon Abashidze.

 Family

-George VII was married four times.
-His first wife was Princess Rodam of Kartli, daughter of George XI of Kartli whom he married in 1703 and divorced in 1712.
-George then married his second wife, Princess Tamara Abashidze, a daughter of Giorgi-Malakia Abashidze, ex-wife of Prince Giorgi Nizharadze, and repudiated the union in 1713 (she would marry her third husband Prince Merab Tsulukidze in 1714).
-He was then briefly married to Princess Tamara Chkheidze, daughter of Papuna II, Duke of Racha, until her death in 1714.
-In 1716, George married his fourth and last wife Princess Tamara Gurieli (Kochibrola; died 1742), daughter of Mamia III Gurieli.

-George VII was the father of four sons and four daughters: